Buster & Chauncey's Silent Night: Production

 Silent Night was the first in-house animated production for Columbia TriStar Home Video, and was produced by Buzz Potamkin through his own company, Project X Productions.
-It was Phil Hartman’s last film; the film was released months after his murder.
+It was Phil Hartman’s last film work; the film was released five months after his murder.
 Marie Osmond, one of its stars, sang the title tune.
 The film features future Glee actress Lea Michele in one of her first film roles.

 Songs

 Release

 On October 13, 1998, Columbia TriStar released Buster & Chauncey's Silent Night on videocassette.
 The film aired on the primetime lineup of cable's Disney Channel two months later.
 Overseas, it was also shown in Canada (on national network CTV and cable station Teletoon).
-On Latin America, the film airs occasionally on Cartoon Network since 2001, and most recently on Disney Channel since 2012; on Great Britain's Five; and on the Movie Channel in Israel.
+In Latin America, the film airs occasionally on Cartoon Network since 2001, and on Disney Channel since 2012; on Great Britain's Five; and on the Movie Channel in Israel.
 The film was reissued on DVD on September 19, 2000; by late 2002, the film had sold over 800,000 copies in the U.S. Plans for a sequel were discussed shortly after the original release, but never materialized.